tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 When creating a new user in the dashboard, the permission section will require a role selection for the user.
 The role breakdown is as follows:

 An **Admin** has complete access to the Tina Cloud dashboard.
-This user can add, edit and delete Tina Cloud apps.
+This user can add, edit and delete Tina Cloud projects.
 This user can also setup additional user accounts or edit existing user accounts.

 An **Editor** can login to the Tina Cloud dashboard but is only authorized to view the sites that are configured and navigate to them.